 While it does not appear that the DoD formally presented documented, proposed legislation, its views were reflected in the recommendations from the Independent Review Commission on Sexual Assault (IRC) (established by Secretary of Defense Austin) issued in May 2021.46 That Commission recommended, inter alia, the establishment of the Office of the Special Victim Prosecutor in the Office of the Secretary of Defense (OSD).
-That office would decide whether to prosecute certain offenses, including sexual assault, sexual harassment, and certain hate crimes.
+47 That office would decide whether to prosecute certain offenses, including sexual assault, sexual harassment, and certain hate crimes.
+48

 The House and Senate approaches, both of which seemed to be attempts to implement the recommendations of the Independent Review Commission, were similar, but they included more offenses that would fall under the discretion of a special military prosecutor.
-The House proposed delimiting the commander's prosecutorial authority for thirteen offenses, and two Senate proposals would have covered eight and thirtyeight offenses, respectively.
+49 The House proposed delimiting the commander's prosecutorial authority for thirteen offenses, and two Senate proposals would have covered eight and thirtyeight offenses, respectively.50

 The compromise among the various proposals resulted in the creation of the Office of Special Trial Counsel, a new position for a uniformed judge advocate.
-The special trial counsel will be entrusted
+The special trial counsel will be entrusted with prosecutorial discretion over fourteen of the most serious offenses, and three inchoate offenses, under the UCMJ.51 Additionally, special trial

-&lt;sup>45 See Alan Ott & Kristy N. Karmark, Cong.
+45 See Alan Ott & Kristy N. Karmark, Cong.
 Rsch.
 Serv, R46940, Military Justice DISPOSITION DELIMITATION LEGISLATION IN THE 117TH CONGRESS (2021).

-See generally Ind.
+46 See generally Ind.
 Rev. Comm'n on Sexual Assault in the Mil., Hard Truths and THE DUTY TO CHANGE: RECOMMENDATIONS FROM THE INDEPENDENT REVIEW COMMISSION ON SEXUAL ASSAULT IN THE MILITARY (2021) [hereinafter IRC HARD TRUTHS 2021] (issuing more than eighty recommendations to address sexual assault accountability and prevention).
+47 See id.